Local vs. Touristy Things to Do in Atlanta

 - Ponce City Market: grab drinks or dinner on the roof- read my post about Ponce here.

-- Krog Street Market: my favorite spot for lunch (I’m always craving Gu’s dumplings!).
+- Krog Street Market: my favorite spot for lunch (I’m always craving Gu’s dumplings!) and it’s even more local than Ponce, IMO.
 Read my post about Krog here.

 - Piedmont park: I love walking through after a dinner in Midtown or playing a game of community kickball here.
 You have to get a popsicle from a little King of Pops cart!